 Alabama is a hilly state in some places, boasting some scalable mountains.
 Judson’s friend Robby eagerly offered to lead us on an afternoon hike of Ruffner, a deceivingly cozy park area with wide, easy hiking paths.
 But Ruffner is unique in that many of the old mining shafts are still visible and open, and around any corner could be a large, out-of-use, rusted iron machine.
 Unlike Judson, who was diligently asking questions about each landmark, I was too busy trying not to fall into a bush and admiring the scenery, so I have no idea what half of these things were used for.

-My favorite part of the hike was the steep ascent up to some abandoned shack that Robby affectionately labeled the Rape Shack.
+My favorite part of the hike was the steep ascent up to some abandoned shack.
 We’re not sure what actually goes on here, but Robby confesses to getting bad vibes and I swear I heard footsteps behind me.

 4. Swimming Holes